Tamburasca/WDR3_concert_downloader/README.md

 # WDR3 Concert Downloader

-Downloads audio mp3 files from a WDR3 concert player site if this website exhibits only an afterhearing option of 30 days and, hence, no download button is available.
-Copy the url of the site, where the concert resides, and run the code:
+Downloads audio mp3 files from a WDR3 concert player site if this website permits only an afterhearing option of 30 days and, hence, no download button is available.
+From the address bar of your web browser copy the url of the site - where the concert resides - and run the code:

     $ python3 WDR3_concert_downloader/src <url> -o <file.mp3>
 where e.g.